bsygo/bimanual_handover/README.md

 2. Once the pipeline has started and publishes the info "handover\_controller\_srv initialized", one can start a handover by calling `roslaunch bimanual_handover launch_handover.py object_type grasp_type`.
 Available object\_types are "can", "bleach", and "roll", while possible grasp types are "top" and "side".
 3. Next, the initial\_setup will ask if the current object needs changing.
 If no object is currently a gripper, consider this as an object change.
 Enter "n" if the object should not be changed, otherwise enter "y".
 If the object has to be changed, a new prompt will appear with a warning that the next step will open the gripper to release the currently held opject.
 Press enter when ready to catch the object.
 Afterward, a final prompt will warn that the gripper closes in the next step.
 Place the object in the gripper and press enter.
 Once finished, the handover process continues until the end.
 4. To start an additional attempt, repeat with step 2.
-**IMPORTANT: As it is currently necessary to manually specify the sample file and model path for the top and side grasp separately, it is necessary to restart the pipeline before switching to the other grasp type if using either option.**

 # Training
 As the training uses part of the handover pipeline, make sure the correct parameters for the pipeline are set as well.
 Every option before the hand\_closer parameters is relevant.
 Refer to the handover pipeline section for more details.
 Before starting a training, make sure the correct parameters are set in the config file train.yaml.
 These parameters are: